QED based on eight-dimensional spinorial wave equation of the electromagnetic field and the emergence of quantum gravity: Quantum operators in the first quantization

-Next, we consider other relevant quantum mechanical operators and their commutation relations.
+Next, we consider other relevant quantum-mechanical operators and their commutation relations.
 We start with the most trivial operator, which is the photon number operator that is, by definition, an identity operator for single-photon states as

 The single-photon number operator naturally commutes with all other operators defined for single-photon states.

 Then, we write the conventional energy and momentum operators corresponding to the pertinent classical quantities.
 The energy operator $\hat{E}$ and the momentum operator $\hat{\mathbf{p}}$, also used in Eqs.~\eqref{eq:photonDiracalpha}--\eqref{eq:Hamiltonian} above, are given by \cite{Messiah1961,Sakurai1967}